TroublingStone/llm-code-cache-mcp/DESIGN.md

 **Constraint.** Vector entries must be a subset of graph nodes by canonical identifier (`qualified_name`).
 Every semantic hit must be loadable in the graph for follow-up structural queries.

-**Decision.** A single helper, `qualified_name(...)`, produces the canonical identifier in exactly one place in the codebase.
-Both stores use it.
-The chunker derives vector metadata directly from parser nodes via a single constructor (`Metadata.from_node`), preventing drift.
+**Invariant.** Each symbol has exactly one canonical identifier, produced deterministically from its structural facts (repo, module path, enclosing scope, name).
+The same symbol referenced from any code path — parser, chunker, graph writer, query layer — resolves to the same string.

+**Enforcement (v0).** A single canonicalization function is the only path to producing the identifier; both stores derive their keys from it.
+Vector metadata is constructed from parser nodes via a single constructor, so vector entries cannot exist without a graph counterpart.
+Stronger structural enforcement (e.g., a dedicated identity type that cannot be constructed by string concatenation) is a v1 candidate if the convention proves fragile.

 **Failure modes guarded against.**
 - New embeddable kinds added to the chunker without graph counterparts.
-Mitigated by deriving chunks only from parser nodes.
 - Reindexing leaving stale vectors pointing at obsolete graph nodes.
-Mitigated by reindex-time consistency check (planned).
 - Multiple naming schemes drifting apart.
-Mitigated by centralizing the helper.

-**Tradeoff.** Forces upfront discipline.
-In exchange, hybrid retrieval is reliable by construction — failures are loud (helper raises) rather than silent (vector hits returning no graph match).
+**Tradeoff.** Forces upfront discipline around identity.
+In exchange, hybrid retrieval is reliable by construction — failures surface loudly rather than as silent mismatches.

 ---